Marlon Brando: Cultural influence

 Brando was also considered a male sex symbol.
 Linda Williams writes: "Marlon Brando [was] the quintessential American male sex symbol of the late fifties and early sixties".
 Brando was an early lesbian icon who, along with James Dean, influenced the butch look and self-image in the 1950s and after.

 Brando has also been immortalized in music; most notably, he was mentioned in the lyrics of "It's Hard to Be a Saint in the City" by Bruce Springsteen, in which one of the opening lines read "I could walk like Brando right in to the sun", and in Neil Young's "Pocahontas" as a tribute to his lifetime support of Native Americans and in which Brando is depicted sitting by a fire with Young and Pocahontas.
-Brando was also mentioned in "Vogue" by Madonna, "Is This What You Wanted" by Leonard Cohen on the album New Skin for the Old Ceremony, "Eyeless" by Slipknot on their self-titled album, and most recently in the song simply titled "Marlon Brando" on the Australian singer Alex Cameron's 2017 album Forced Witness.
+Brando was also mentioned in "China Girl" by Iggy Pop and David Bowie on Iggy Pop's 1977 album The Idiot.
+In "Vogue" by Madonna, "Is This What You Wanted" by Leonard Cohen on the album New Skin for the Old Ceremony, "Eyeless" by Slipknot on their self-titled album, and most recently in the song simply titled "Marlon Brando" on the Australian singer Alex Cameron's 2017 album Forced Witness.
 Bob Dylan's 2020 song "My Own Version of You" references one of his most famous performances in the line: "I'll take the Scarface Pacino and the Godfather Brando / Mix 'em up in a tank and get a robot commando."

 Brando is also visible on the cover of the Beatles' 1967 album Sgt.
 Pepper's Lonely Hearts Club Band, among a tableau of celebrities and historical figures.

 Brando's films, along with those of James Dean, caused Honda to come forward with its "You Meet the Nicest People on a Honda" ads, to curb the negative association motorcycles had gotten with rebels and outlaws.